 Winc is an online wine club where customers can either hand-pick delicious wines or take a quiz to discover new blends that suit their palettes – and get them delivered straight to their doors.

 This page is a strong example of how to stand out in an otherwise crowded digital marketplace.
-The headline offers a distinct value proposition: Like a traditional wine club, but modernized.
+The headline offers a distinct value proposition: Like a traditional wine club but modernized.
 Simple graphics let the copy do the talking.

-Too much flash and too little substance can be unclear (not to mention affect conversions), but when you strike the right balance between minimalist design and appealing copy, you’ll find that your landing page stands out in the best possible way.
+Too much flash and too little substance can be unclear (not to mention affect conversions), but when you strike the right balance between minimalist web design and appealing copy, you’ll find that your landing page stands out in the best possible way.

 Vertical: Ecommerce

-Why it works: The black CTA buttons against a bright background guide readers right to the good stuff.
-Concise copy and minimalist design give this page a clean look, and the addition of those trust indicators in blue let folks know that this is a service worth trying.
+Concise copy and minimalist design give this page a clean look, and the addition of those trust indicators in blue lets folks know that this is a service worth trying.

 8. Triaxiom Security